f-i/Spherical_Path_Comparison/README.md

 chronological order, it does not influence the angle between these two separate geodesics.
 The different situations (including the relatively simpler one shown in Figure 1(a)) for obtaining a correct &Delta;&alpha;<sub>13</sub><sup>'</sup>
 will be described in detail as follows.
+Proper map projections for this kind of demonstrations are (1) Miller cylindrical, and (2) Azimuthal equidistant.